Cost to Tile a Bathroom

 Additional Bathroom Tiling Costs

-Grouting and Adhesive
+Grouting and Adhesive Cost

 For your grouting and adhesive, you will need to make sure that you select the correct type for the tiles that you are using.
 Your adhesive needs to be the correct strength to hold the weight of the tiles.
-You should pick grouting in a colour that works with your tiles.
-If you use a professional tiler, they will be able to select the correct types of adhesive and grouting for you.

-Adhesive costs around £20 for a bag that will cover 5m2.
+Adhesive costs around £20 for a bag that will cover 5m².
 You can spend a little more on the pre-mixed adhesive, which will cost around £25 in the same area.
-Grout typically comes in bags that will cover 15m2, at the cost of £17 per bag.

 If you are buying your own grout and adhesive, be aware that you will probably not get the full area that it says on the bag.
-For instance, if a bag says it will cover 5m2, then you are more likely looking at between 3m2 and 4m2.
+For instance, if a bag says it will cover 5m², you are more likely looking at between 3m² and 4m².

-Sealant
+Sealant Cost

 Not all types of tile need to be sealed – for instance, most ceramic and porcelain tiles.
 Tiles made of natural stone will need to be sealed, as natural stone is porous.

 You may also need to seal the grout.
-If you have your tiles professionally fitted you will likely have to seal them yourself.
-This is because it can’t be done until the grout is cured.
-It is worth doing it though, as it will prevent the grout from becoming stained, and it will make it easier to clean.
+If you have your tiles professionally fitted, you will likely have to seal them yourself because it can’t be done until the grout is cured.

+It's worth sealing your grout as it will prevent it from becoming stained, and it will make it easier to clean.
 A sealant can be sprayed on easily and costs around £20.

 Cost of Removing Old Tiles

-If you have old tiles that need removing you can either do it yourself or ask your tiler to do it.
-If you ask your tiler to do the work, then you will need to pay them for their time, and to dispose of the old tiles.
-They will usually charge for the time it takes, rather than the amount of tile.
-You can expect to pay around £30 per hour of work.
+If you ask your tiler to do the work, then you will need to pay them for their time and to dispose of the old tiles.
+They will usually charge for the time it takes rather than the amount of tile, and you can expect to pay around £30 per hour of work.

 Preparing Walls and Subfloor

 If your walls and floors are very uneven, it may be necessary to do some remedial work on them before the tiles can be laid.
 This could mean installing new plasterboard or laying plywood on the floor.
-Moisture resistant plasterboard costs around £15 a sheet.
-Plywood is around £15 a sheet.

 Installing Underfloor Heating